Susan Wyche, PhD

 All participants really liked the app’s features (e.g., reminders) and the app’s built-in redundancy so that they could accomplish their goal in numerous ways.
 In fact, one participant said, “I like the multi-faceted approach to it…there are different ways you can customize it to yourself.
 I think that is really nice.”

 When asked at the beginning if they had ever used a zoo app, none of the users seemed particularly enthusiastic about using a zoo app.
-By the end of the testing, each expressed interest in using the app during their zoo visits (i.e., at the zoo itself, not prior to their visit).
+By the end of the testing, each expressed interest in using the app during their zoo visits.

 Navigating the zoo is one of the visitor’s biggest challenges they face during their visit.
 Benefits of a digital map include:

 Visitors want to see the animals during their zoo visit.
-The app includes a live video feed to improve animal visibility for visitors.
-The video feed(s) provide alternate ways for visitors to view inside an exhibit, see an animal when it's hiding, etc.
+The app includes a live video feed to improve animal visibility or maintain engagement with the animals.
+The video feed(s) provide alternate ways for visitors to view inside an exhibit, see an animal when it's hiding, when visitors are across the zoo, etc.

 During the discovery phase, a user commented that she regularly checks the time on her phone at the zoo so she doesn't miss the scheduled zoo activities (e.g., keeper talks) she wants to attend.
-This inspired the Set Reminders Feature.
+This inspired the Set Reminders Feature to reduce user reliance on their working memory.

 This feature allows users to set a tactile and sound alarm for: